 Importance: COVID-19 vaccination is one of the most effective strategies to control spread and reduce morbidity and mortality; rapid and equitable dissemination is required.

-Objective: To determine the impact of Protect Chicago Plus on vaccine uptake in communities experiencing high COVID-19 vulnerability index compared to all other communities.
+Objective: To determine the impact of Protect Chicago Plus on vaccine uptake in communities with a high COVID-19 vulnerability index compared to all other communities.

-Design: An interrupted time series analysis was conducted for a four-month period from December 29, 2020 through May 1, 2021, using publicly available de-identified data.
+Design: A retrospective interrupted time series analysis was conducted for a four-month period from December 29, 2020 through May 1, 2021, using publicly available de-identified data.

-Setting: This study took place in Chicago, Illinois, United States.
+Setting: Chicago, Illinois, United States.

 Participants: All Chicago residents 16 years of age and older were eligible for the three COVID-19 vaccines (Pfizer BioNTech, Moderna, and Johnson & Johnson)